Deutsche Bank lifts AstraZeneca PLC [AZN] price estimate. Who else is bullish?

 Sponsored

-AstraZeneca and Daiichi Sankyo Company, Limited (Daiichi Sankyo)’s ENHERTU® (fam-trastuzumab deruxtecan-nxki) has been approved in the US for the treatment of adult patients with locally advanced or metastatic HER2-positive gastric or gastroesophageal junction (GEJ) adenocarcinoma who have received a prior trastuzumab-based regimen.
+Positive high-level results from the ELEVATE-RR Phase III trial showed AstraZeneca’s CALQUENCE® (acalabrutinib) met the primary endpoint demonstrating non-inferior progression-free survival (PFS) for adults with previously treated, high-risk chronic lymphocytic leukemia (CLL) compared to ibrutinib.

-The stocks have a year to date performance of 5.16 percent and weekly performance of 3.98 percent.
-The stock has been moved at -10.41 percent over the last six months.
-The stock has performed 3.22 percent around the most recent 30 days and changed -0.87 percent over the most recent 3-months.
+The results of the trading session contributed to over 13734106 shares changing hands.
+Over the past one week, the price volatility of AstraZeneca PLC stands at 1.26% while the volatility over the past one month is 1.41%.

-If compared to the average trading volume of 9.70M shares, AZN reached to a volume of 13560121 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for AZN stock reached $139.06 billion, with 2.62 billion shares outstanding and 2.60 billion shares in the current float.
+Compared to the average trading volume of 10.40M shares, AZN reached a trading volume of 13734106 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Deutsche Bank have made an estimate for AstraZeneca PLC shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 15, 2021.
 The new note on the price target was released on December 07, 2020, representing the official price target for AstraZeneca PLC stock.